beerproto/beerproto.github.io/README.md

 #### Notes

 Interoperability with BeerJSON can be achieved, but does require the conversion of the enumerators between int32's and strings and handling non nullables properties.
-To assit with this we provide a command line tool that can convert between BeerProto and BeerJSON.

 ## Go Reference